enthought/apptools/docs/source/undo/Introduction.rst

     operates on.
 It is not used by the framework itself.

 ``name``
-    This Unicode trait is the name of the command as it will appear in any GUI element (e.g. in the text of an undo and redo menu entry).
+    This Str trait is the name of the command as it will appear in any GUI element (e.g. in the text of an undo and redo menu entry).
 It may include ``&`` to indicate a keyboard shortcut which will be automatically removed whenever it is inappropriate.